A guide for maintaining safe surfaces in the winter while reducing excess.

 For especially cold conditions, try sand or grit for temporary traction.
-Sand and grit can also be applied to loose snow if needed (i.e. if you're in a hurry or are striving to avoid salt entirely - see photo below).
+Sand and grit can also be applied to loose snow if needed.
 Acetates are a non-chloride option, but still require the same careful application because they contain nutrients that can reach waterbodies and contribute to nutrient pollution and excess algae production.
+Don't be fooled by packaging that claims a product is environmentally friendly - all products have a downside and require responsible application.

 With the right product for the temperature and giving the product the proper time it takes to work you can avoid using extra material and maintain a safe surface.